 We are fortunate to have a multitude of the world’s experts in lymphoma speak each year at the conference.
 The audience is comprised of regional practicing oncologists, advanced nurse practitioners and physician assistants, residents, fellows, and the Chicago academic community that includes five academic centers.
-This year’s program offered in May 2018 represents the 15th IUCLS.
+Next year’s program offered in 2019 represents the 16th IUCLS.

 This is a certified continuing medical education (CME) activity that focuses on the biologic, diagnostic, and therapeutic aspects of Hodgkin lymphoma and non-Hodgkin lymphoma.
 The format of the meeting includes a combination of expert presentations, interactive case discussions, poster/abstract presentations, and an opportunity for question-and-answer debates.
 The IUCLS is a two-day meeting held Friday afternoon and Saturday morning and early afternoon at the Kimpton Gray Hotel.
 Friday afternoon concentrates on the scientific and translational aspects of lymphoma, while Saturday has a clinical focus.

 The symposium has been designed for medical hematologists/oncologists, radiation oncologists, pathologists, surgical oncologists, fellows-in-training, oncology nurses, and allied health professionals committed to the diagnosis and treatment of lymphoma.